 Benefits of Comfrey

-Comfrey has been shown to reduce inflammation, reduce pain and speed skin healing.
+Comfrey has been shown to reduce inflammation, reduce pain, and speed skin healing.
 It contains allantoin, a substance believed to promote healing by stimulating the growth of new cells.

-Since it’s potentially toxic taken internally, these days comfrey is only used topically as a herbal salve or cream.
-Salves are easy to make and require minimal ingredients and equipment.
-They’re also simple to use, and can store for extended periods (1-2 years) without spoiling or losing potency.
+They’re also simple to use and can store for extended periods (1-2 years) without spoiling or losing potency.
 Comfrey cream and comfrey ointments also work well, and I’ll cover those later on.

 Herbalists commonly recommend comfrey salves for sprains, strains, muscle pain, arthritis, bruises, and fractures.